vadili/Capstone-Project/README.md

 - As a student, I want to open a private chat room and send real-time messages to recruiters
 - As a student, I want to be able to subscribe and get emails from recruiters.
+- As a student, I can save and like internships.
+- As a recruiter, I can see my created internships.
+- As a user, I want to post on a timeline to share updates, achievements, and relevant information.
+- As a user, I can upload a profile picture.

 Screen Archetypes